Today I learned about foreign keys in GORM.

 Reverse Reference#

 Reverse reference is not a technical term, but this term can well describe the bidirectionality of Many To Many.
-When we define a many-to-many relationship, for example between User and Language, we can query the Language used by this User, and we can also query which User uses that language.
+When we define a many-to-many relationship, such as between User and Language, we can query the Language used by this User, and we can also query which Users use that language.
 This ability to "query in reverse," loading data from the "other end," is called reverse reference.

 For example:

-// User has and belongs to many languages, `user_languages` is the join table
+// User has and belongs to multiple languages, `user_languages` is the join table

 type User struct {